A History Of Krietz Auto From Owner Charlie Krietz

 Krietz Auto Today

-The year is now 2016 and Krietz Auto is celebrating our 33rd year of business and are proud of how far we have come over the past several years.
+The year is now 2017 and Krietz Auto is celebrating our 35th year of business and I am proud of how far we have come over the past several years.

-In the last two years, we have grown from a staff of 36 employees and feel we are still growing.
+In the last two years, we have grown from a staff of 12 to 40+.
 We are a family owned and operated independent automotive dealership, and I am pleased to have my two sons working with me each day.
 Charles III is our General Manager and Cory is our Used Car Manager.
 Charles, Cory and I also have been doing the buying for our sales division.
 It’s always an adventure when we are out buying cars!
 My nephew, Adam, is also working as our Service Manager.
 Charles' wife Laura is in charge of outside sales and marketing, while Cory's wife Whitney is in charge of Human Resources.
 My sister Eva also works in the business as our Title Clerk.
-This past year, we celebrated the marriage of my son Cory to Whitney.
-Whitney has worked with us for the past six years.
-You might also see a “mini me,” my first grandson, Ethan, running around the shop.
-Ethan is son to Charles and Laura and we are anxiously awaiting our second grandchild in May.
-Cory and Whitney are expecting a little girl!
-After all the boys, we can’t wait for a little princess!
+You might also see a "mini me" my first grandson, Ethan, running around the shop.
+Ethan is son to Charles and Laura.
+This March we also welcomed the arrival of Brynlee, daughter of Cory and Whitney.
+After all the boys, we are excited for a little princess!